 Our biggest concerns when an individual represents themselves is that they have no idea what the process is, they have no idea which defenses they need to present, and they have no idea when or how to present them.

 There is an order to how you handle a lawsuit.
 There are certain defenses that need to be presented at certain times.
 Sometimes these defenses are presented in writing, and other times orally.
 If you fail to present the proper defense at the proper time, you can waive (lose) the right to present that defense.
 If you waive a particular defense, you do not get it back, ever.
 The other large issue is that you probably should not be in the courtroom, period.
 You are a liability.
 The opposing attorney can cross examine you and use your testimony against you.
 Think about that.
 The smart fellow on the other side is using you to prove his case against you.
 Sweet.

 The facts are that the cost of hiring an attorney to defend you on these types of cases is minimal compared to the savings that can occur if the attorney handles the case the right way and obtains a successful verdict for you.
 While no attorney wins every single case, the facts are that we win most of the debt buyer cases that we handle.
 There are strategies in place that vary from courtroom to courtroom, county to county, and debt collector to debt collector.
 Only an experienced Consumer Attorney can offer that type of experience on your lawsuit.

-If you have a credit card company or a collection agency attempting to collect a debt from you, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim
+If you have a credit card company or a collection agency attempting to collect a debt from you, please contact our office at 412-348-8600 or send an email to Attorney Greg Artim